rust-lang/book/second-edition/nostarch/chapter16.md

 help; I've also reworded to reinforce that /Carol -->

 The call to `lock` would fail if another thread holding the lock panicked.
-In that case, no one would ever be able to get the lock, so we've chosen to `unwrap` and have this thread panic if we're in that situation.
+In that case, no one would ever be able to get the lock, so we’ve chosen to `unwrap` and have this thread panic if we’re in that situation.

 <!-- As in, the lock would be released?
 What would failure look like? -->
 <!-- As in we wouldn't ever be able to get the lock, I've clarified /Carol -->